AkhilSharma90/Akhil-Tutorials-Website/content/docs/huff/huff/introduction_to_huff.md

 ---
-title: "1.
-Getting Started With Huff"
+title: "An Introduction to Huff"
 description: "Huff is a domain-specific, low-level programming language designed explicitly for writing smart contracts on the Ethereum blockchain."
 icon: "code"
 draft: false